Bread pakora

-Bread pakora is an Indian and Pakistani fried snack (pakora or fritter).
+Bread pakora is an Indian fried snack (pakora or fritter).
 It is also known as bread bhaji (or bajji).
 A common street food, it is made from bread slices, gram flour, and spices among other ingredients.

-The snack is prepared by dipping triangular bread slices in spicy gram flour batter and frying them.
+The snack is prepared by dipping triangular bread slices in a spicy gram flour batter and frying them.
 Stuffing such as mashed potatoes is common.
 It can be deep-fried or pan-fried, and is served with chutneys or ketchup.